Ukraine

 • Injuries & traumas (with % of compensation according to the Table of traumas) / Temporary disability (fixed % of compensation per day of disability)

-Premiums are usually paid for by the employer and depend upon group size and employee occupation.
+Premiums are typically paid by the employer and depend on the group size and employee occupation.

 Business Travel Insurance

-This insurance has a few forms, including single policies, part of group medical coverage, or separate corporate business travel insurance policies.
+This insurance comes in several forms, including single policies, part of a group medical coverage plan, or separate corporate business travel insurance policies.

 Scope of coverage: